 If you have signed up for parent volunteer duties then the FOST Volunteer Coordinator will be near the check-in table so that you as a parent volunteer can check-in.
 If you have not volunteered for a duty please ask the FOST Volunteer Coordinator if there is something that you can help with.
 We often have parent volunteer absences that need to filled with substitutes.

 - Team Set Up Area - You should have time before warm ups to find the teams designated set up area and locate a spot for your gear.
 If you have never been to a swim meet, you will notice that there are many tents of all kinds.
 Some teams bring large covered tents for their entire team, FOST does not provide team tents.
 Each family is responsible for providing their own tent or shade.
 In many cases, families group together and share a common tent and help watch over each others children.
 This can be important since parents have volunteer duties during the meet.
 At home meets FOST set up behind the main pool building, on the grass, under the trees.
-The visiting team will set up under the pavilion, next to the clubhouse car park.
-The last thing to do is to locate your swimmers team parent, if they have one.
+The visiting team will set up under the pavilion, next to the clubhouse car lot The last thing to do is to locate your swimmers team parent, if they have one.
 Swimmers age 10 and under have a team parent assigned which will look for them when it is time to get your child to the ready benches for their event.
 Find out who this parent is, get to know them, let them know where they should be able to find your child.
-Ideally set up you tent near to your team parent's tent.
+Ideally set up you tent near your team parent's tent.
 Swimmers age 11 and Up are not assigned a team parent and are expected to listen to the announcer for when to get themselves to the ready benches.

 - Event Numbers - Almost all swimmers write their event numbers/stroke somewhere on their body, usually their arm where they can see them.
 Swimmers will likely be entered in multiple events and in different events from meet to meet.
 Having a sharpie marker is handy for writing these on your child.
 FOST provides a notice board at both home and away meets that lists all the events for all swimmers, ranked by their entry times (a psych sheet).
 This will allow you to work out the event numbers to mark on your swimmer.
 If you are not sure then find the coaches.